Victini378/Stabilization-Tool/README.md

 The application offers two main functionalities:

 1. **Video Stabilization**: Uses advanced algorithms to correct camera movements, making videos more stable and professional.
-Users can choose between different types of stabilisation, such as local, global and perspective, depending on their specific needs.
+Users can choose between different types of stabilisation (local, global and perspective) depending on their specific needs.

-2. **Report Generation**: After stabilisation, the application can generate a report in HTML format detailing the parameters used, such as stabilisation type, maximum displacement values, coordinates and dimensions of the region of interest (ROI), and other technical parameters.
+2. **Report Generation**: After stabilisation, the application can generate a report in HTML format detailing the parameters used, such as stabilisation type, coordinates and dimensions of the region of interest (ROI), and other technical parameters.

 This project was developed by **Giuseppe Tomarchio** as part of an academic activity for the **University of Catania**.